-NEMURO: (Kishi et al., 2007) a relatively simple low trophic level model of the Pacific Ocean (11 state variables) based on N dynamics with two phytoplankton and two zooplankton, that has been coupled with HLT model (e.g., bioenergetic fish model; Kishi et al., 2011).

-ECB: (Feng et al., 2015) developed to study eutrophication in the Chesapeake Bay, it consists of 11 variables (C and N cycles)

-175 with one single phytoplankton and single zooplankton and processes applicable for estuarine ecosystems, such as inorganic suspended solid dynamics and the impact on light attenuation (Feng et al., 2015; Irby et al., 2019; Irby et al., 2018).
-GulfMexico: developed to investigate eutrophication and acidification in the Gulf of Mexico, it is a model of intermediate complexity (15 variables) that simulates N, P, O2 and C dynamics with a single phytoplankton and single zooplankton group, a sediment-water fluxes parameterization, and the carbonate system (Fennel et al., 2011; Laurent et al., 2017).

-- PISCES: is a model of intermediate complexity (24 state variables) with five nutrients, fixed-stoichiometry, two phytoplankton and two zooplankton size classes and includes carbonate system and dissolved oxygen dynamics-(Aumont et al., 2015).
-It is currently used in regional (north-eastern Atlantic, Gutknecht et al., 2019) and global operational systems (Mignot et al., 2023).
-A version with variable stoichiometry (PISCES-QUOTA) also exists and is used for climate scenario studies (Kwiatkowski et al., 2018). - 185 ECOSMO: (Daewel and Schrum, 2013), its operational version in use for Northern Atlantic and Artic Ocean (Yumruktepe et al., 2022) has two phytoplankton, two zooplankton, multiple nutrients (N, P an Si) and fixed molar Redfield ratio but a variable chlorophyll-to-carbon dynamics and it includes a nutrient sediment layer.

-ERGOM: used in the Baltic Sea operational system, it is a model of intermediate complexity (25 variables) with three phytoplankton and two zooplankton groups, and includes processes related to hypoxia and anoxia, carbonate system and a
+- NEMURO (Kishi et al., 2007).
+A relatively simple lowtrophic-level model of the Pacific Ocean (11 state variables), based on N dynamics with two phytoplankton and two zooplankton, that has been coupled with an HLT model (e.g. bioenergetic fish model; Kishi et al., 2011). - ECB (Feng et al., 2015).
+Developed to study eutrophication in the Chesapeake Bay, it consists of 11 variables (C and N cycles) with one single phytoplankton and one single zooplankton and processes applicable for estuarine ecosystems, such as inorganic suspended solid dynamics and the impact on light attenuation (Feng et al., 2015; Irby and Friedrichs, 2019; Irby et al., 2018). - GulfMexico.
+Developed to investigate eutrophication and acidification in the Gulf of Mexico, it is a model of intermediate complexity (15 variables) that simulates N, P, O2, and C dynamics with a single phytoplankton and single zooplankton group, a sediment-water flux parameterization, and the carbonate system (Fennel et al., 2011; Laurent et al., 2017). - PISCES.
+A model of intermediate complexity (24 state variables) with five nutrients, fixed stoichiometry, and two phytoplankton and two zooplankton size classes, it includes carbonate system and dissolved oxygen dynamics (Aumont et al., 2015).
+It is currently used in regional (northeastern Atlantic; Gutknecht et al., 2019) and global operational systems (Mignot et al., 2023).
+A version with variable stoichiometry (PISCES-QUOTA) also exists and is used for climate scenario studies (Kwiatkowski et al., 2018). - ECOSMO (Daewel and Schrum, 2013).
+Its operational version in use for the Northern Atlantic and Arctic oceans (Yumruktepe et al., 2022) has two phytoplankton, two zooplankton, multiple nutrients (N, P, and Si), and a fixed molar Redfield ratio but variable chlorophyll-to-carbon dynamics, and it includes a nutrient sediment layer. - ERGOM.
+Used in the Baltic Sea operational system, it is a model of intermediate complexity (25 variables) with three phytoplankton and two zooplankton groups, and it includes processes related to hypoxia and anoxia, a carbonate system, and a radiative model with dynamics for coloured dissolved organic matter (Neumann, 2000; Neumann et al., 2015). - BAMHBI.
+Developed for the Black Sea, which is characterized by an anoxic deep layer, the model includes 33 pelagic state variables, with multiple nutrients and eight plankton functional types, and explicitly describes processes in the anoxic layer.
+It also includes dynamics of the sedimentary stocks of organic C, N, P, and biogenic

-- 190 radiative model with CDOM-dynamics for coloured dissolved organic matter (Neumann, 2000; Neumann et al., 2015).
-BAMHBI: developed for the Black Sea which is characterized by an anoxic deep layer, the model includes 33 pelagic state variables, with multinutrients, and multi plankton several, eight plankton functional types and explicitly describes processes in the anoxic layer.
-It also includes dynamics of the sedimentary stocks of organic C, N, P and biogenic Si (Grégoire et al., 2008; Grégoire and Soetaert, 2010; Capet et al., 2016, Ciliberti et al., 2022) - 195 eReefs/vB3p0: designed for water quality in the Australian Great Barrier marine ecosystem, it is a complex model resolving N, P, C, O2 cycles in pelagic (four phytoplankton and two zooplankton) and sediment (seagrass and coral) environments.
-It includes carbonate chemistry (Mongin et al., 2016), bio-optics and bleaching (Baird et al., 2016; Baird et al., 2020).
-BFM: a multi-nutrient and multi-plankton model (Álvarez et al., 2022) with more than 50 variables, it includes carbonate chemistry (Cossarini et al., 2015b; Cossarini et al., 2017), bio-optics (Lazzari et al., 2021) and pollutants (Rosati et al., 2022) - and is currently used in the operational system and reanalysis of the Mediterranean Sea (Salon et al., 2019; Cossarini et al., 2021).

-ERSEM: developed for regional (north-eastern Atlantic and North Sea) and global studies, it is a complex model (more than 50 state variables) including multi nutrients, multi-plankton, carbonate system and a sediment layer (Baretta et al., 1995; Butenschön et al., 2016).

-205 DARWIN: a complex multi-nutrient model in which the plankton community comprises hundreds of groups by taking into account cell size and functional traits to study the biodiversity and biogeography (Dutkiewicz et al., 2009).
+Si (Grégoire et al., 2008; Grégoire and Soetaert, 2010; Capet et al., 2016; Ciliberti et al., 2022)

+- eReefs/vB3p0.
+Designed for water quality in the Australian Great Barrier Reef marine ecosystem, it is a complex model resolving N, P, C, and O2 cycles in pelagic (four phytoplankton and two zooplankton) and sediment (seagrass and coral) environments.
+It includes carbonate chemistry (Mongin et al., 2016), bio-optics, and bleaching (Baird et al., 2016, 2020). - BFM.
+A multi-nutrient and multi-plankton model (Ål-varez et al., 2022) with more than 50 variables, it includes carbonate chemistry (Cossarini et al., 2015b, 2017), bio-optics (Lazzari et al., 2021), and pollutants (Rosati et al., 2022) and is currently used in the operational system and reanalysis of the Mediterranean Sea (Salon et al., 2019; Cossarini et al., 2021). - ERSEM.
+Developed for regional (northeastern Atlantic and North Sea) and global studies, it is a complex model (more than 50 state variables) including multiple nutrients, multi-plankton, a carbonate system, and a sediment layer (Baretta et al., 1995; Butenschön et al., 2016). - DARWIN.
+A complex multi-nutrient model in which the plankton community comprises hundreds of groups by taking into account cell size and functional traits to study the biodiversity and biogeography (Dutkiewicz et al., 2009).